FTCapstone/FTCapstone.github.io/README.md

                             </li>
                         </ol>

-                        <h3 id="week4">Week 4: Technical indicator 1/2</h3>
+                        <h3 id="week4">Week 4: Technical indicator Analysis </h3>
                         <p> Technical indicators are mathematical calculations involving price, volume, open interest or other quantitative metrics used by traders to conduct technical analysis.
-For example, a moving average takes the closing price over the past X sessions and applies the average to each period plotted on the chart to create a new line.
-Traders can see how the current price compares to the average, as well as where the trend is headed on a chart with volatile price action.
                         Technical indicators can be further divided into two categories based on their purpose:</p>

                         <ol>